Scoil Íde COVID-19 Response Plan

 - The individual should avoid touching people, surfaces, and objects.
 Advice should be given to the person presenting with symptoms to cover their mouth and nose with the disposable tissue provided when they cough or sneeze and put the tissue in the waste bag provided

 - If they are too unwell to go home or advice is required, contact 999 or 112 and inform them that the sick person is a COVID-19 suspect.

-- Principal / Deputy Principal remains with child until parent arrives.
+- The Principal / Deputy Principal remains with the child until the parent arrives.
 Adults remain outside the door.

 - Offer water to the child and ensure the window and adjacent doors remain open to allow ventilation and for supervision/insurance purposes.